Mongolia: Prehistory and antiquity

+Early states

 Since prehistoric times, Mongolia has been inhabited by nomads who, from time to time, formed great confederations that rose to power and prominence.
 Common institutions were the office of the Khan, the Kurultai (Supreme Council), left and right wings, imperial army (Keshig) and the decimal military system.
 The first of these empires, the Xiongnu of undetermined ethnicity, were brought together by Modu Shanyu to form a confederation in 209 BC.
-Soon they emerged as the greatest threat to the Qin Dynasty, forcing the latter to construct the Great Wall of China.
+Soon they emerged as the greatest threat to the Qin dynasty, forcing the latter to construct the Great Wall of China.
 It was guarded by up to almost 300,000 soldiers during Marshal Meng Tian's tenure, as a means of defense against the destructive Xiongnu raids.
 The vast Xiongnu empire (209 BC–93 AD) was followed by the Mongolic Xianbei empire (93–234 AD), which also ruled more than the entirety of present-day Mongolia.
 The Mongolic Rouran Khaganate (330–555), of Xianbei provenance was the first to use "Khagan" as an imperial title.
-It ruled a massive empire before being defeated by the Göktürks (555–745) whose empire was even bigger.
+It ruled a massive empire before being defeated by the Göktürks (555–745), an even larger empire.

 The Göktürks laid siege to Panticapaeum, present-day Kerch, in 576.
 They were succeeded by the Uyghur Khaganate (745–840) who were defeated by the Kyrgyz.
-The Mongolic Khitans, descendants of the Xianbei, ruled Mongolia during the Liao Dynasty (907–1125), after which the Khamag Mongol (1125–1206) rose to prominence.
+The Mongolic Khitans, descendants of the Xianbei, ruled Mongolia during the Liao dynasty (907–1125), after which the Khamag Mongol (1125–1206) rose to prominence.

 Lines 3–5 of the memorial inscription of Bilge Khagan (684–737) in central Mongolia summarizes the time of the Khagans: